gmoein/radarsimulator-docs/README.md

 MyProject is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 ```

-To use this, simply replace the placeholders such as `YOUTUBE_VIDEO_ID`, `image.png`, and the URLs with your actual project data.
-Save this content into a file named `README.md`.
+This content is ready to be saved into a file named `README.md`.